LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/IBMWatsonAssistant/advanced-features.md

 ### Watson Discovery

 Discovery Search is a tool that uses the knowledge of websites, documents and other data, to generate an answer the Watson Bot is able to send within a conversation.
-If enabled, the bot searches for matching parts of the provided information on specified intents or in case no machtching intent was found.
+If enabled, the bot searches for matching parts of the provided information on specified intents or in case no matching intent was found.

 To use Watson Discovery the Watson Assistant Bot needs to have a [search skill](https://www.ibm.com/cloud/architecture/content/course/integrate-ibm-watson-assistant-and-watson-discovery/create-a-search-skill) linked to a [Watson Discovery Instance](https://www.ibm.com/cloud/architecture/content/course/integrate-ibm-watson-assistant-and-watson-discovery/create-a-watson-discovery-instance)